-If you receive the error that says Not enough memory resources are available to process this command in Windows 11 or Windows 10, it indicates that there is not enough memory to execute the command you enter, usually in CMD – command prompt.
-It may also happen when you access shared items on a Windows server.
+If you encounter the error message “Not enough memory resources are available to process this command” in Windows 11 or Windows 10, it typically means there isn’t sufficient memory to execute the command, especially in the command prompt (CMD).
+This error can also occur when accessing shared items on a Windows server.

-Fix: Not enough memory resources are available to process this command in Windows 11/10
+Not enough memory resources are available to process this command in Windows 11/10

-This will run the system file scan to automatically scan and repair corrupted or missing files.
+- This will run the system file scan to automatically scan and repair corrupted or missing files.

-In the command prompt, enter the following command.
+- In the command prompt, enter the following command:

 Dism /Online /Cleanup-Image /RestoreHealth